 Annexure A to the Independent Auditor's report on the financial statements of M/s.
-SISHIRAY GREENVIEW PRIVATE LIMITED for the year ended 31 March 2022 (Referred to in paragraph 1 under 'Report on Other Legal and Regulatory Requirements' section of our report of even date)
+AMRITPAY GREENFIELD PRIVATE LIMITED for the year ended 31 March 2023.

 - a) (A) The Company has maintained proper records showing full particulars including quantitative details and situation of Property, Plant & Equipment. - (B) The Company does not have any Intangible Assets as on the Balance Sheet date. - b) The company has a regular program of physical verification of its property, plant and equipment under which property, plant and equipment are verified in a phase manner over a period of three years, which in our opinion, is reasonable having regard to the size of the company and the nature of its assets.
-No material discrepancies were noticed on such verification. - c) The title deed of all the immovable properties are held in the name of the company. - d) The Company has not revalued any of its Property, Plant and Equipment (including right-of-use assets) and intangible assets during the year. - e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) The Company does not have any Inventories and the company has not been sanctioned working capital limits during any point of time of the year, therefore, Paragraph 3(ii)(a) and 3(ii)(b) of Companies (Auditor's Report) Order, 2020 are not applicable. - (iii) During the year the Company has not made any investments, granted secured/unsecured loans/advances in nature of loans, or stood guarantee, or provided security to any parties.
+No material discrepancies were noticed on such verification. - c) The title deed of all the immovable properties are held in the name of the company. - d) The Company has not revalued any of its Property, Plant and Equipment (including right-of-use assets) and intangible assets during the year. - e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) The Company does not have any Inventories and no working capital limit has been sanctioned to the company at any point of time of the year, therefore, Paragraph 3(ii)(a) and 3(ii)(b) of Companies (Auditor's Report) Order, 2020 is not applicable. - (iii) During the year the Company has not made any investments, granted secured/unsecured loans/advances in nature of loans, or stood guarantee, or provided security to any parties.
 Therefore, the reporting under clause 3(iii), (iii)(a), (iii) (b), (iii)(c), (iii)(d), (iii)(e) and (iii)(f) of the Order are not applicable to the Company. - (iv) In our opinion and according to the information and explanation given to us, the Company has complied with the provisions of section 185 and 186 of the Companies Act, 2013, in respect of Loans, Investments, Guarantees and Security. - (v) According to the information and explanations given to us, the Company has not accepted any deposit from the public and hence the directives issued by the Reserve Bank of India and the provisions of section 73, 74, 75 & 76 of the Act and the Companies (Acceptance of Deposit) Rules, 2015 with regard to the deposits accepted from the public are not applicable.
-Therefore, Clause 3(v) of the CARO 2020 is not applicable to the Company.
+Therefore, Clause 3(v) of the CARO 2020 is not applicable to the Company. - (vi) The Company is not required to maintain cost records as specified by the Central Government under section 148 (1) of the Companies Act, 2013. - (vii)(a) As explained to us, the Provident Fund Scheme and Employees' State Insurance Scheme are not applicable to the Company.
+In our opinion, the company has generally been regular in depositing with appropriate authorities undisputed statutory dues including Goods and Services Tax, provident fund, employees' state insurance, income tax, sales tax, service tax, duty of custom, duty of excise, value added tax, cess and other material statutory dues applicable to it.
+According to the information and explanations given to us, no undisputed amounts payable in respects of the aforesaid dues were outstanding, as at 31st March, 2023 for a period of more than six months from the date they became payable.